PLAN YOUR VISIT

 The flight from Chitina takes ~35 minutes and the flight from Anchorage takes ~2 hours.

 Mike Reeve at Reeve Air Alaska offers air charters between Anchorage, McCarthy as well as other Alaskan destinations with his twin-engine aircraft.
 His bigger planes are best suitable for groups of 6-8.
 On Mondays and Thursdays, he works with Copper Valley Air Service to deliver mail to McCarthy.
-The “Mail Plane” makes a short stop and plane change in Gulkana.
-As of 2022, the two air services will also be offering a similar flight service on Wednesdays as well and van and flight combos on Mon, Wed, Fri, and Saturdays.
+The “Mail Plane” and other flight and van ride options offered by these two companies provide affordable and reliable transport 4 days a week between Anchorage and McCarthy.
 Reach out to them directly for more details.

 Let us know if you are flying in and when and we will pick you up at the airstrip when you arrive to take you to the Guesthouse!